 - Email – We live in a 24/7 world and a client will not settle for you to go to the office to check your email.
 Email allows multiple people to voice their opinions on their time without an additional meeting and keeps them in the loop.
 It is also the primary way most businesses share information outside of a core application like a construction management program or dealer management software.

-- File Access – Mobile employees need access to your data to take care of clients, report information back to the main office, and to get real time metrics.
-They may utilize a core application, such as a CRM (Client Relationship Management) or need direct access to your file server.
+- File Access – Mobile employees need access to your data to take care of clients, report information back to the main office, and to get real-time metrics.
+They may utilize a core application, such as a CRM (Client Relationship Management), or need direct access to your file server.

 - Consistent Communication – The challenge with a mobile workforce is communicating with them because many of these employees are never in the office, so stopping by their office or holding a company-wide meeting is not practical.
-They need to be tied into the company to stay abreast to what is going on and to feel a part of the team.
+They need to be tied into the company to stay abreast of what is going on and to feel a part of the team.
 At a minimum, they will need a smartphone to contact customers and to be reached by other team members.

 - Backups & Updates – Most field employees do not need access to the backups themselves, but you cannot forget to back up their computers and mobile devices.
 Because mobile employees do not have the stability of an office, their equipment is most likely to be damaged or lost and to miss regular updates.